-3.23.
+3.22.
 Physical Training Gear (PTG) and Physical Fitness Training (PFT) Gear.
 Physical Training Gear (PTG).
 PTG refers to the Air Force Physical Training Uniform that may be ordered through FEDMALL.
-Units may locally design and purchase Physical Fitness Training (PFT) gear and sweat pants/shirts that are customized for esprit-de-corps within a unit (usually school colors).
-During a Cadet Leadership Course cadets may wear Air Force PT shorts with CLC specific t-shirts - this is only for during the duration of CLC. and cadets may not wear these outside of CLC.
-Air Force PTG may not be mixed with locally purchased PFT gear within a unit.
-As of the 2023-2024 school year, units are no longer authorized to use MilPer funds to locally purchase PFT gear.
+During a Cadet Leadership Course cadets may wear Air Force PT shorts with CLC specific t-shirts - this is only for during the duration of CLC.
+Cadets may not wear these outside of CLC.
 All cadets are required and expected to wear the PT uniform during weekly PT activities.